-Ignite data loading and streaming capabilities allow ingesting large finite as well as never-ending volumes of data in a scalable and fault-tolerant way into the cluster.
-The rate at which data can be injected into Ignite is very high and easily exceeds millions of events per second on a moderately sized cluster.
+Ignite data loading and streaming capabilities allow ingesting large finite volumes of data as well as persistent/streaming data sources into the cluster in a scalable and fault-tolerant way.
+The rate at which data can be injected into Ignite easily exceeds millions of events per second on a moderately sized cluster.

-Data loading into Ignite from a 3rd party database is covered on dedicated data loading page.
-The same page explains how to preload initial data into the cluster having Ignite native persistence enabled.
+Data loading into Ignite from a 3rd party database is covered on the dedicated data loading page.
+The same page explains how to preload initial data into the cluster with Ignite native persistence enabled.

 - Client nodes inject finite or continuous streams of data into Ignite caches using Ignite Data Streamers.

-- Data is automatically partitioned between Ignite data nodes, and each node gets equal amount of data.
+- Data is automatically partitioned and spread evenly between Ignite data nodes.

 - Streamed data can be concurrently processed directly on the Ignite data nodes in collocated fashion.